-Carlos Baltodano returns to the Cougars staff for his 10th season on the sidelines.
+Carlos Baltodano returns to the Cougars staff for his 16th season on the sidelines in 2017.

 Baltodano earned his Bachelor of Arts degree in history education at Kean.

-John Velasco joins the coaching staff for his first season in 2012.
+Gary Adair joins the Cougar coaching staff in his first season in 2017.